budacode-playground/setgame/README.md

 npm i -g typings webpack webpack-dev-server
 ```

 Then run `npm install` to install the dependencies.
-After this you can run the game with `npm run`.
+After this you can run the game with `npm start`.

 ## Game description